mongolab/dex/README.md

 Dex, the Index Bot
 --------

+DEPRECATED - This tool is recommended for MongoDB version <= 2.6

 Dex is a MongoDB performance tuning tool that compares  queries to the available indexes in the queried collection(s) and generates index suggestions based on simple heuristics.
 Currently you must provide a connection URI for